weavejul/weavejul/README.md

 ## What do I do?

-- AI Researcher developing novel methods in neuromorphic AI, AI explainability, and predictive coding reinforcement learning.
+- AI Researcher developing novel methods in neuromorphic computing, AI explainability, and predictive coding reinforcement learning.
 - Founder and Community Builder.
-I'm a health tech startup co-founder, and co-founded [Longhorn Neurotech](https://www.linkedin.com/company/lhneurotech/posts/?feedView=all), the world's largest student-run neurotechnology organization.
+I co-founded [Longhorn Neurotech](https://www.linkedin.com/company/lhneurotech/posts/?feedView=all), the world's largest student-run neurotechnology organization!
 - Educator and Content Creator.
 I designed and taught a lecture series on computational neuroscience and AI @ UT Austin.
 View some of my material [here](https://github.com/LonghornNeurotech/LHNT-Synposium)!